National-Node-Net/node-lib/docs/logging.md

 ## Python Logging Primer

 Python's standard library provides flexible logging tools that can be extended to a wide range of use cases.
-Most users will be familiar with sending formatted log strings to either plain-text files or STDOUT, however, ia-map-lib's users will likely gain more benefit from sending log entries to a Kafka topic.
-This is the intention behind ia-map-lib's logging extensions.
+Most users will be familiar with sending formatted log strings to either plain-text files or STDOUT, however, node-lib's users will likely gain more benefit from sending log entries to a Kafka topic.
+This is the intention behind node-lib's logging extensions.

-Whilst ia-map-lib's logging extensions have been designed to be intuitive and provide out-of-the-box functionality, users with more advanced use-cases should familiarise themselves with Python's logging features, https://docs.python.org/3/library/logging.html.
+Whilst node-lib's logging extensions have been designed to be intuitive and provide out-of-the-box functionality, users with more advanced use-cases should familiarise themselves with Python's logging features, https://docs.python.org/3/library/logging.html.